-For several years after college, Jessica performed in a number of projects including Feronia and Hotel For Strangers.
+For several years after college, Jessica performed in a number of LA-based projects including Feronia and Hotel For Strangers.
 Meanwhile she worked as a full-time youth minister and worship musician, trying to promote authenticity and inquiry as a genuine and fulfilling pursuit of spirituality.
 In January of 2019 she explored discernment, vulnerability, and intentionality in relationships with her first single released under her own name, "Be My Hands", the title track off of her 5-song EP, produced by Patrick Doyle.
 The music video for the title track was premiered in Earmilk, followed by the release of her single "Aquarius" in February 2019, and a cover of Joan Armatrading's "The Weakness In Me" in April 2019.
 The Be My Hands EP was released June 2019 followed by a West Coast and East Coast tour in July, as well as her transition out of youth ministry to working full-time as a creative freelancer.

 Subsequent single releases include "Morning Moon" (Nov 2019), and "Keep It Simple" (March 2020, written in memory of her late grandmother - which has turned into a monthly concert & conversation series over Zoom), "Gillian" (May 2020) and her first self-produced track, "All Will Be Well" (Nov 2020).
 Her latest single "Not Now" is set to release on March 20th, the Spring Equinox.
 And her debut full-length album Alight Beyond The Sea is currently in production.